sarietta/theoputer-blog/content/posts/daughter-board.md

 ## Introduction

-This is more of beach head than anything.
+This is more of a beach head than anything.
 The "Daughter Board" is very complex and contains a considerable amount of the actual "CPU", so a single post about it isn't really feasible.
 This should just serve as more of a tour around the board itself, with pointers to the